library(tidycensus)

 Your Task: Investigate whether data quality problems are randomly distributed or concentrated in certain types of communities.

-# Calculate average characteristics for each group:
+# Calculate average characteristics for each demographic group's MOE status

-pattern_analysis <- tract_moe_analysis %>%
+white_moe_analysis <- tract_moe_analysis %>%

-group_by(high_moe_flag) %>%
+group_by(white_high_moe) %>%

 summarize(